 Volunteers are the backbone of Acadia Senior College.
-During the first five years that the College operated, the work was done almost entirely by its members.
+During our first five years virtually everything was done by our members.

 ASC members actively volunteer in a variety of capacities including:

 - Help with mailings

 See "Committees" under ABOUT ASC to see descriptions and members for each committee.
 There are always opportunites to join in!